koolquark/nkmedia/doc/conf_msglog.md

 # Events

-All users registered to receive room events with type `msglog_new_msg` (or all events, what is the normal situation for room members) will receive the following event:
+All users registered to receive conference events with type `msglog_new_msg` (or all events, what is the normal situation for conference members) will receive the following event:

 ```js
 {